analusis/analusis.github.io/_projects/2023-04-02-gda-casestudy1.md

 ### Analyze
 #### Aggregate your data so it's useful and accessible.
 The started_at datetime field was split into individual items while maintaining the original data in the started_at column.
-Two addtional new columns were created from existing data to aid in discovering trends, a weekday column based on the started_at date, and a ride_length column to calculate the duration of each ride.
+Two additional new columns were created from existing data to aid in discovering trends, a weekday column based on the started_at date, and a ride_length column to calculate the duration of each ride.

 #### Identify trends and relationships.
 Univariate and bivariate analyses were performed to identify trends in the data. ggplot2 was utilized to create a quick look at possible trends in preparation for the Share phase.